A Season in Time: Stanford Indians 1940

 • Nebraska exploited the over-aggressiveness of Stanford G Chuck Taylor.
 When the Husker G pulled to lead the sweep, Taylor roared through the gap only to be picked off by another pulling lineman.

 • On the next play, Francis again faked to Luther and ran up the middle to the 23.
-Then Vike handed to Luther who ran down the sidelines to the 9 where Kmetovic pushed him out.
+Then Vike handed to Luther who ran down the sidelines to the nine where Kmetovic pushed him out.

 Nebraska Scores First TD in Rose Bowl

-Nebraska's momentum continued on D.
+Nebraska's momentum continued on defense.

 • After the first play lost 2y, Harry Hopp quick-kicked out of bounds on the Stanford 42.